 Mono County District 2 is very diverse.
 It contains bedroom communities, agricultural areas and Tribal Lands all located in the southern part of the County.
 It is serviced by four School Districts, five Fire Districts, and a variety of Water, Sewer, Community Service, and Hospital Districts.
 These linkages allow some of its communities to feel more closely tied to the Bishop area of Inyo County while others are linked to the Mammoth Lakes area in Mono.

-Mono County District 5 encompasses a southern portion of the incorporated town of Mammoth Lakes existing entirely within the town boundaries.
-It has a fascinating mix of mountain meadows, meandering streams, traditional “Old Mammoth” ambience, and areas of modern urban activities and growth.
-I have had the honor and pleasure of representing the interests of the citizens of District 5 since 1999.
+Framed by Mammoth Rock and the Sherwin Range, Mono County’s District 5 encompasses the southern portion of the Town of Mammoth Lakes, and is entirely within the town boundaries.
+The district has a beautiful mix of mountain meadows and streams, traditional “Old Mammoth” residential ambience, and areas of thriving commercial activities and growth.
+District 5 is a fantastic place for a hike or bike ride along the town’s multi-use path and the trails of the Inyo National Forest.